aimms/how-to/Articles/585/585-Python-client.rst

     This will run the task in the AIMMS Cloud.
     An apiKey header is required for using an AIMMS service via the AIMMS Cloud.
-    See https://documentation.aimms.com/cloud/rest-api.html#api-keys-and-scopes to obtain an apiKey.
+    See `how to obtain an apiKey <https://documentation.aimms.com/cloud/rest-api.html#api-keys-and-scopes>`_.

 In :doc:`Develop, Test, and Deploy a Service<../585/585-develop-service>` it is discussed how to make the service available locally and in an AIMMS Cloud.